 The BLM will ensure that the class, level, and intensity of inventory are commensurate with the proposed land use, the planning stage at which required consultation takes place, topographic setting, and the known distribution of cultural resources.
-Prior to any surface-disturbing activity, a Class III inventory is usually conducted.
+Prior to any surface-disturbing activity, a Class III survey is usually conducted.
 Class III inventories must account for all visible surface sites within the defined area.
 All decisions to conduct less than a Class III inventory must be documented in writing and approved by BLM.

 BLM-administered lands, unless meeting a specific exclusion, will be surveyed at a Class III level.
-The following environmental conditions might limit or preclude Class III coverage of cultural resources:
+The following conditions might limit or preclude Class III coverage of cultural resources:

 - 1. Previous natural ground disturbance that has modified the surface so extensively that the likelihood of finding cultural resources is negligible; and/or - 2.
-Human activity within the past fifty (50) years that has created a new land surface to such an extent as to eradicate traces of cultural resources; and/or
+Human activity within the past fifty (50) years that has created a new land surface to such an extent as to eradicate traces of cultural resources; and/or - 3.
+Prior survey that adheres to current BLM survey standards of the same class and level whose records adequately document the location, methods, results, and reliability of the survey; and/or - 4.
+Natural environmental characteristics that are unfavorable to the presence of cultural resources (such as recent landslides or rock falls):

-- 3. Adequate survey at the same class and level previously conducted, and sites records adequately documenting the location, methods, and results of the survey; and/or - 4.
-Natural environmental characteristics that are unfavorable to the presence of cultural resources (such as recent landslides or rock falls): - a.
+- a.
 Slopes greater than 30 degrees (58 percent), where no potential exists for rock shelters, rock art, historical mining sites, or other cultural resources associated with rock faces or ledges.
 This particularly applies to steep talus or shale slopes.
 Field verification must be made of this condition. - b.
 Dense vegetation cover or other surface-obscuring conditions might require further survey as these conditions change.
 In most cases, there will be areas where spot ground checking is possible; some other methods of "seeing" through the vegetation and/or surface to near-surface deposits may be recommended, such as testing or monitoring.

 In cases where a Class III survey has been determined necessary, the APE must be 100 percent snow-free before the survey can take place.
-Field Office archaeologists may grant exceptions to this standard, based on factors specific to the area proposed for inventory.
+Field Office Archaeologists may grant exceptions to this standard, based on factors specific to the area proposed for survey.
 Cultural resource monitoring where resources are present or reasonably expected is permitted only when the ground surface is free of snow, unfrozen, and dry.